civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 10

-The Minister must, at least once every two years, assess whether it is feasible for aviation industry participants to obtain insurance coverage, or other similar coverage, for events **referred to in paragraph (a) or (b) of the definition event in section 2**.
+The Minister must, at least once every two years, assess whether it is feasible for aviation industry participants to obtain insurance coverage, or other similar coverage, for events referred to in paragraph (a) or (b) of the definition event in section 2.

 ### Section 289